thimashivitharana00-ux/Regression-Analysis/README.md

 To reproduce this project:

 1. Download the dataset from the Kaggle link above.
-2. Place the downloaded `Real estate.csv` file in the `data/` folder.
+2. Update the dataset path in the R Markdown file.
-3. Run the R script or R Markdown file.
+3. Run the R Markdown file to reproduce the analysis and generate the report.

 > **Note:** The dataset is not included in this repository.
 Please download it directly from Kaggle and follow its license terms.